ohkeenan/readything/Readme.md

 + 99.999999999% durability with Amazon S3

 ## What this code does
-+ Create S3 Bucket
++ Create S3 Bucket Label
++ Setup IAM Stuff
+  + Roles, Policies & Instance Profile for EC2 to communicate with S3
 + Create EC2 Instance
+  + Generate User Data
-  + Create & Assign Roles
+  +
-  + Create Instance Profile (to communicate with S3)

 ### To do
 + Create initialization routine for fresh AWS account
++ Un-hardcode stuff.
+Variables/input for AWS subnets and security groups
 + Add checks and get rid of weird workarounds (eg sleeps)
 + LetsEncrypt SSL w/ NGINX
 + Monitoring